cht8687/TSA/readme.md

 This $1.4 million app is excellent for practise using the Redux structure to manage the React application.

-The can be a new To-Do list app to demostration event based library e.g: Flux, Redux, Reflux, etc.
+This can be a new [To-Do mvc app](https://github.com/tastejs/todomvc) in Flux world to demostrate event based library e.g: Flux, Redux, Reflux, etc.

 ## Installation